rich808/bmw_nlp/README.md

 ### 2) Data Cleaning

 E46 and E90 dataframe were combined together into 1 dataframe.
 For each subreddit, there were empty posts and posts with links.
 Since NLP can't learn from link's URL and empty posts, these rows were dropped.
 In additional, HTML artifacts(/n, <a, etc) that were left inside the post during API collection and punctuations were removed.
-Numbesr were kept because they were important identifiers in the automotive industry.
+Numbers were kept because they are important identifiers in the automotive industry.

-After cleaning, total of 2400 row remained for processing.
+After cleaning, total of 2400 row remained for preprocessing.

 ### 3) Preprocessing